o3-cloud/vibe-adr/docs/decisions/0002-define-llms-txt.md

 ## Decision Outcome

-Chosen option: **"Publish a curated `llms.txt` at the repository root"**, because it gives agents a predictable, standards-aligned bootstrap file that points directly to the assets they need to work with Vibe ADR.
+Chosen option: **"Publish a curated `llms.txt` at the repository root"**, because it provides agents with a predictable, standards-aligned guide that explains the Vibe ADR workflow and points them to the assets they need to understand how to implement it.
+Importantly, `llms.txt` itself is _documentation about_ the bootstrap process — not an
+artifact that gets added _during_ the bootstrap.

 ### Consequences

-- Good: Standardizes AI onboarding with a discoverable, crawlable format
+- Good: Standardizes AI onboarding with a discoverable, standards-based format
-- Good: Keeps llms.txt changes tied to ADR history and pull requests
+- Good: Keeps workflow guidance version-controlled and linked to ADR history
+- Good: Agents can quickly understand what files to create and when
 - Bad: Introduces another document that can drift without regular review
+- Neutral: `llms.txt` lives in the reference repo; when bootstrapping a new project, agents read it to understand what to create (ADRs, template, directories, etc.)

 ### Confirmation

-- Add `llms.txt` with the instructions outlined here and commit alongside this ADR
+- Add `llms.txt` with clear instructions on bootstrapping Vibe ADR and commit alongside this ADR
-- Validate formatting with the `llmstxt.org` guidance or community validators when available
+- Validate formatting against the `llmstxt.org` guidance
+- Verify that a new agent, reading only `llms.txt`, can successfully bootstrap Vibe ADR in a blank repo
 - Reference this ADR in future updates to keep the file anchored to the decision

 ---